 Implementing IT Hygiene Practices

-Implementing IT hygiene practices in an organization begins with establishing a comprehensive maintenance and monitoring plan.
+Implementing IT hygiene practices in an organization begins with training employees and establishing a comprehensive maintenance and monitoring plan.
 This plan should include regular updates and patch management for all software and systems to ensure they are protected against known vulnerabilities.

 Organizations should schedule routine checks for hardware to prevent failures and ensure that backups are performed regularly, with data stored securely offsite or in the cloud.
 Additionally, implementing a centralized management system can help streamline the monitoring and updating processes, allowing IT teams to quickly identify and address issues across the network.